Prevailing Wages California

 Understanding the Basic Hourly Rate versus the Total Rate

 General Determinations comprise both the Basic Hourly Rate and the Total Hourly Rate for each location and classification.
-California law mandates employers to provide the Basic Hourly Rate as the minimum wage for every hour worked.
-There are exceptions to this rule and eMars, the best payroll compliance software, can accommodate these exceptions.
+California law mandates employers provide the Basic Hourly Rate as the minimum wage for every hour worked.
+However, there are exceptions to this rule, and eMars, the best payroll compliance software, can accommodate these exceptions.

 Employers are free to either directly pay these fringe benefits as part of wages or to acquire an offset for the "actual cost" of the benefit offered to the employee, which was funded into a bona fide health, pension, vacation, or fringe benefit plan.
 In either case, the total remuneration offered by the employer to the employee must align with the Total Hourly Wage stipulated by the Director in the General Determination.